low-earth-orbit/notes/web-dev-starter-guide.md

 ## Cloud: AWS

 If you want to work as a Cloud Engineer, DevOp or Cloud MLE/DE, get an **associate-level** certificate; for other roles, it is nice-to-have but not necessary.
 AWS has a doc on [certification path](https://aws.amazon.com/certification/).
-For most people, I recommend the Application Architect path.
+For most people following this guide, I recommend the Application Architect path.
+Resources I recommend are Stephane Maarek's courses and Tutorials Dojo (Jon Bonso)'s practice exams.

 I don't recommend skipping CCP, unless you are already familiar with cloud infrastructure.
 The pro-level and specialty level certs are a lot harder and may not be worth attempting in terms of time efficiency.